Deadly weapon: Other deadly weapons

 Any object designed, made, or adapted for the purposes of inflicting death or serious physical injury can be considered a deadly weapon.

 For example, a shoe or a shod foot used for kicking may be considered a dangerous weapon.
 A man from Florida was charged with aggravated assault with a deadly weapon after throwing a live alligator through the open drive-through window of a fast food restaurant.
-In Texas a grand jury decided that a flashing GIF, intended to provoke an epileptic seizure resulting in death, can be considered as a deadly weapon.
+In Texas a federal grand jury decided that a flashing GIF, intended to provoke an epileptic seizure resulting in death, can be considered as a deadly weapon.

 Examples of statutes

 In Wisconsin

 In Wisconsin, statute §939.22(10) defines dangerous weapon:

 "Dangerous weapon" means any firearm, whether loaded or unloaded; any device designed as a weapon and capable of producing death or great bodily harm; any electric weapon, as defined in s.
 941.295 (4); or any other device or instrumentality which, in the manner it is used or intended to be used, is calculated or likely to produce death or great bodily harm.